Always start by mapping your data and consulting the data dictionary to select your data points.

-- Don’t combine data from unrelated facts’ data sets.
+Don’t combine data from unrelated facts’ data sets.
 Don’t create complex deliverables that pull data from unrelated facts’ data sets.
-You are better off building individual reports and analyzing them separately.
+You're better off building individual reports and analyzing them separately.